tmalahie/fruit-marketplace/README.md

 ### Setup
 The project is composed of 3 subfolders:
 - `python` which contains the Python script.
 This one doesn't need any perticular setup.

 - `app` which contains the frontend.
 To setup:
 If not yet done, install NPM and Node.js

 Then run `npm install`

 And `npm start`.

 This should compile the react application and launch a web browser with the app.

 - `server`, which contains the backend.
-This one is a bit more difficult setup:
+This one is a bit more difficult to setup:

-First install [PostgreSQL](https://www.postgresql.org/) on your machine and create a database with the name of your choice (let's assume it's named `fruit-marketplace`)
+First install [PostgreSQL](https://www.postgresql.org/) on your machine and create a database with the name of your choice

 Then go to folder `config` and copy file `development.json.dist` to `development.json`.
 Edit the database configuration.

 Now run `npm install`.

 Then run `npm run db:reset` to create the database tables.
 Finally, `npm start` will launch the server.